stennety/mywebsite/_posts/2020-05-24-SiegeBreaker.md

 	**ii)** if the source IP address matches that of the covert destination and the destination IP address matches that of the client, modify the source IP address to that of the overt destination.

-	Disabling decoy routing simply involves removing previously installed flow rule.
+	Disabling decoy routing simply involves removing previously installed flow rules.

 ### Pitfalls/Open Questions:
-There were so many questions unanswered in this protocol.
+There were many questions unanswered in this protocol.
 To mention a few:
 - Having ToS bits set for signaling is easily detectable.
 We were aware of this, but were also restricted by the OpenFlow protocol and switch implementations.
-- The system needs to maintain (overt destination, covert destination) pairs, as the client relied on the system to map them to the right covert destination, from their choice of overt destination.
+- The system needs to maintain (overt destination, covert destination) pairs, as the client relied on the system to map them to the right covert destination, given their choice of overt destination.
 - Since Snort generates alerts out of mirrored packets, it meant that the original packet continued on its way to the original destination, implying a connection being setup.
-Now, if and when the overt destination responded, the censor observing the packets and sessions will be suspcious of foul play on seeing possibly duplicate or redundant packets from the overt destination intended for the same client. (the second set of packets coming from the flow rule ii that was added)
+Now, if and when the overt destination responded, the censor observing the packets and sessions will be suspcious of foul play on seeing possibly duplicate or redundant packets from the overt destination intended for the same client. (the second set of packets coming from the flow rule **ii** that was added)
 - The system is essentially a NAT box, and, as such, cannot support HTTPS.

 While this approach had lots of issues, it made us aware of systemic restrictions with using SDNs as well as various other aspects of the TCP/IP stack we had to be mindful of, while building **SiegeBreaker**.